garrettmflynn/ENGRAM/docs/source/index.rst

 ==================

-**Encoding Graphical Representations of Activated Memories (ENGRAM)** is an open-source Python package for deriving stable. microscale spatiotemporal representations (i.e. binary and continuous sensor readings) for human-scale events (e.g. image labels, movement patterns, etc).
-As a first use-case, ENGRAM uses depth electrode recordings from human epilepsy patients to derive stable neural representations for specific memory contents (e.g. animals, plants, buildings, etc).
+**Encoding Graphical Representations of Activated Memories (ENGRAM)** is an open-source Python package for deriving stable, multiscale representations of memory contents in the human brain.

 |PyPI badge| |GitHub badge| |Docs badge| |Travis badge| |License badge|